okteto/litmus-on-okteto/README.md

 ## Conclusion

-In this post, we showed how you can deploy a development environment that includes an application, the LitmusChaos operator, and your chaos experiment, all in one click.
-Then, we ran a chaos experiment, and validated that our application is resilient to a pod failure.
+In this post, we showed how you can deploy a replicable development environment that includes an application, the LitmusChaos operator, and your chaos experiment, all in one click.
+Then, we ran a chaos experiment, validating that our application is resilient to a pod failure.

 Interested in Kubernetes and Chaos Engineering?
-Join us the [Okteto](https://kubernetes.slack.com/messages/CM1QMQGS0/) and [Litmus](https://kubernetes.slack.com/messages/CNXNB0ZTN/) slack communities and let's get the conversation started!
+Join us in the [Okteto](https://kubernetes.slack.com/messages/CM1QMQGS0/) and [Litmus](https://kubernetes.slack.com/messages/CNXNB0ZTN/) slack communities and let's get the conversation started!